-The real magic of Data-Driven Fasting is that it gets you back in touch with your true hunger signals, which so many people have fallen out of touch with.
+The real magic of Data-Driven Fasting is that it gets you back in touch with your true hunger signals.
+While they can vary from person to person, common symptoms of hunger include:

-Once you relearn what it feels like to truly be hungry without pushing yourself so hard that you end up in a binge, you can get on with your life without having to constantly use your blood glucose as guidance.
+Once you relearn what it feels like to be hungry without pushing yourself so hard that you end up in a binge, you can get on with your life without constantly using your blood glucose as guidance.
 You have successfully retrained your hunger signals.

-But before you try to use the numbers here, remember that your metabolism is unique!
-To find your personalised pre-meal blood glucose trigger, you can click here for two weeks of free DDF app access.
+But before using the numbers here, remember that your metabolism is unique!
+For your personalised pre-meal blood glucose trigger, click here for free DDF app access for two weeks.